mother-of-all-self-hosting/mash-playbook/docs/services/forgejo.md

 forgejo_container_add_host_domain_name: "{{ devture_woodpecker_ci_server_hostname }}"
 forgejo_container_add_host_domain_ip_address: "{{ ansible_host }}"

-# If ansible_host points to an internal IP address, you may need to allow Forgego to make requests to it.
+# If ansible_host points to an internal IP address, you may need to allow Forgejo to make requests to it.
 # By default, requests are only allowed to external IP addresses for security reasons.
 # See: https://forgejo.org/docs/latest/admin/config-cheat-sheet/#webhook-webhook
 forgejo_container_additional_environment_variables: |